HollayHorvath/RocketTuner/README.md

 It's good for You.

-//
 Example - Tuning a Pipe Organ
 To avoid the Masking Effects during a musical instrument tuning sometimes we need to move around in the physical space, and finally when we are in an ideal position we can not hear properly the Tuning Stop (without spychoacoustic distortion), so it's better to put it directly on our ears.
-Naturally secondary checking/verification procedure is recommended via listening from an other ideal position or continous monitoring via reliable sensors.
+Naturally secondary checking/verification procedure is recommended via listening from an other ideal position or continous monitoring with the help reliable sensors positioned properly.
-//